-Mountain Men/Mountain Women Treks
+Mountain Treks

-Mountain Men or Mountain Women treks are 6-day hiking Expeditions for the children of Philmont Training Center participants.
+Mountain Treks are 6-day hiking Expeditions for the children of Philmont Training Center participants.
 Participation in the Mountain Trek program is for those young men and women who are at least 14 years of age or have completed the eighth grade and are at least 13 prior to attendance but are not yet 21.
 Groups of five to ten young people are organized into crews and placed under the capable leadership of two of Philmont's experienced Rangers.
 Mountain Treks start each Sunday and coincide with the Philmont Training Center conference schedule.